The Target (The Wire): Guest stars

 The episode introduces many characters who are important over the course of the series, despite only being credited as guest stars.
 Domenick Lombardozzi plays Herc.
 Leo Fitzpatrick plays homeless, hapless drug addict Johnny Weeks.
 Hassan Johnson plays criminal enforcer Wee-Bey Brice.
 Michael B. Jordan plays naive sixteen-year-old drug dealer Wallace.
 Melanie Nicholls-King plays Detective Greggs' domestic partner Cheryl.
 Doug Olear plays FBI Special Agent Terrence "Fitz" Fitzhugh.
 Richard DeAngelis plays Major Raymond Foerster.
 Wendy Grantham plays stripper Shardene Innes.
 Michael Kostroff plays defense lawyer Maurice Levy.
 Michael Salconi plays Detective Michael Santangelo.

 Reviewers have noted that several actors appearing in the series have previously appeared in Homicide: Life on the Street and Oz.
-In addition to Reddick and Harris, Oz alumni include Seth Gilliam (Ellis Carver) and J.D.
-Williams (Bodie Broadus).
+In addition to Doman, Reddick, Harris, and Lombardozzi, Oz alumni include Seth Gilliam (Ellis Carver) and J. D. Williams (Bodie Broadus).
 Peter Gerety (Judge Phelan) and Clayton LeBouef (Orlando) were both major characters on Homicide, on which Delaney Williams (Sgt.
 Jay Landsman) had also appeared.
 This episode was the first of several directed by Clark Johnson, also an alumnus of Homicide.
 The Corner star Larry Hull appears as maintenance man and witness William Gant.

+Broadcast

+The episode debuted on HBO in the U.S. on June 2, 2002.
+The episode debuted in the UK on January 12, 2005, on FX.
+BBC Two broadcast this episode for the first time on UK broadcast television on March 30, 2009.

 Reception

+Ratings

+On its U.S. debut, "The Target" had 3.7 million viewers on HBO.
+In the UK, BBC Two's first run of this episode on March 30, 2009, had nearly 600,000 viewers.